SandhyaSharma04/Project-using-Python-lib..Pandas-numpy-/README.md

 # Project on Spotify data
-These are data analysis projects that I've worked on using Exploratory Data Analysis (EDA) using Python  Here is the url:https://github.com/Sandy04Rana/Project-using-Python-lib..Pandas-numpy-/commit/ada9ac8efbf664f834c59954c42de110d43c5d64
+These are data analysis projects that I've worked on using Exploratory Data Analysis (EDA) using Python.

 # Row data
 Row data url:https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db